 There is a saying in business that resonates deeply with anyone building developer tools: the cobbler's children have no shoes.
 AuraCite is a Generative Engine Optimization (GEO) platform that helps brands track and improve how AI engines perceive, mention, and cite them.
 But when we launched in early 2026, we faced an uncomfortable truth: no AI engine knew who we were.

-We were selling AI visibility tracking to brands — and we had zero AI visibility ourselves.
-This is the story of how we used our own product to fix that problem, what we learned along the way, and the actionable framework you can apply to your own brand today.
+We were selling AI visibility tracking to brands while still needing a stronger public entity foundation ourselves.
+This is the story of how we used our own product and public-channel work to measure that gap, what we learned along the way, and the actionable framework you can apply to your own brand today.

 1. The Challenge: Starting from Zero